Gospelmairo/profile-card/README.md

-# Frontend Wizards — Stage 1B Profile Card
+# Profile Card

-A responsive, accessible, and testable profile card component built for the Stage 1B frontend task.
+A responsive, accessible, and testable profile card component built for frontend task.
 Built with plain HTML, CSS, and vanilla JavaScript.

 ## Files